accur8/herman/README.md

 2. It reads the configuration from `a8-codegen.json` in the same directory
 3. It checks if the application is already installed in `~/.a8/herman/builds/`
 4. If not installed:
-   - Ensures the shared root flake exists at `~/.a8/herman/flake.nix`
+   - Discovers the latest version from the Maven repository's `maven-metadata.xml`
-   - Fetches the Nix build description from the configured repository
+   - Fetches dependency information from the configured repository API
+   - Fetches SHA256 hashes using `nix store prefetch-file` (adds files to Nix store)
+   - Generates Nix files locally (default.nix with inline launcher script)
-   - Writes the Nix files and per-package flake.nix to the build directory
+   - Writes the per-package flake.nix to the build directory
    - Runs `nix build` using the shared nixpkgs from the root flake
    - Caches the result
 5. Executes the installed application, passing through all arguments